aofleejay/learn-ios/README.md

 - Edit alignment, distribution, spacing of stack view via inspector panel
 - Autoshrink label for small screen by edit "Autoshrink" value in inspector panel.
 - To add images, select "Assets" in project navigator and drag image to set viewer.

+## 12 APR 2022
+- Adjust the size of objects for specific screen using size classes.
+  - iOS devices have two size classes for width and height that can be either regular or compact.
+  - By clicking on `+` button in the inspector panel, you can add size classes to that property.